Top-BenBen/Logistics-Performance-Analysis/README.md

 ### Dataset Sources: The dataset is sourced from Kaggle.

-### Data Model Overview:
+### Data Model Overview: The model includes the table name & their description.
-The model includes:

-Table Name & Description

 Customer: Contains location and demographic data per customer